Thursday, February 29, 2024

 International Harvester Boardroom Willie Simpson

+Labor wars, a looming conflict in Vietnam, an aggressive China and the feared spread of communism made headlines daily.
 The United States having been caught "flat footed" by Japan's unprovoked attack a little more than a decade prior would not be unprepared again.

-My grandfather used to tell this story -
+My grandfather used to tell this story:

 One afternoon Willie told my grandfather he wanted to say a personal goodbye and that he enjoyed how "Mister Mac" had always treated him.
-Willie said he was honored to shine the shoes of a man who had worked his way up from sweeping shop floors to the International Harvester boardroom.
+Willie said he was honored to shine the shoes of a man who had worked his way up from sweeping shop floors to the International Harvester Boardroom.

 When my surprised grandfather pressed him as to where he was going and why, Willie said he wasn't permitted to discuss his transfer.

-And that was it.
+And that was that.

 We as grandchildren were left to assume that this story, while well-meaning, was of course pure fiction.
 A fable to encourage acceptance of all people regardless of skin color and a lesson never to assume you know everything about someone.

-This week the FBI El Paso Field Office posted this on "X":
+Except earlier this week the FBI posted this on "X" formerly Twitter:

 Feb 27, 2024

-In January 1956, Leo James McClairen became the newest special agent in @FBIMiamiFL.
-His selection was quietly historic: McClairen was the first Black agent in the Deep South.
+“In January 1956, Leo James McClairen became the newest special agent.
+His selection was quietly historic: McClairen was the first Black agent in the Deep South.”

-Leo James McClairen
+Special Agent Leo James McClairen

 No comments: